vcuspinera/Canada_response_covid/README.md

 ## EDA

+_⚠️ Will add some details and plots of this analysis_

+The basic analysisi and EDA of this report is available [here](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/eda.ipynb).

 ## Sentiment Analysis
+_⚠️ Coming soon_

 ## Results
+_⚠️ Coming soon_

 ## Main references
 - [Justin Trudeau – Prime Minister of Canada.
 (March 27, 2020). *Announcing support for small businesses facing impacts of COVID-19*.
 Retrieved: 2019-05-18](https://youtu.be/1o-tV0A87l8)